YuriyYakymchuk/food-service/README.md

 # food-service

-REST API service written on Go language for learning purposes
+REST API service written in Go language for learning purposes

 The service exposes the following API:
 ### Food